Shohimardon: Education

 One preschool establishment and one public school in Shohimardon town and one preschool establishment and one public school in Yordon village are all public educational establishments in the subdivision.
 In addition to public education, private tutoring courses in language training, and preparing for university exams are available.

 Health

 There are two hospitals in the subdivision.
 The Uzbek government continuously subsidizes most educational and health services in order to maintain a reasonable quality of life in the isolated region.

 Religion

-Islam is main religion in all villages of exclave.
-Sunni Islam of Hanafi school is the denomination.
+Sunni Islam of the Hanafi school is the main religion in all villages of the exclave.
 There is one mosque in use.

 Hamza Hakimzade Niyazi was stoned to death in the town of Shohimardon, by Islamic fundamentalists on the accusation of anti-religious activities.

 Transport

 Shohimardon is connected to mainland Uzbekistan via the highway Ferghana-Shohimardon 4R-144.
 From Shohimardon town center local road R-144a leads to Qurbonkul (Blue lake) and R-144b to Dugoba mount camp.

 There are no public airports in Shohimardon.
 Most tourists from abroad or other parts of Uzbekistan who arrive by air land at Ferghana International airport, then make the transfer by car.
 It is proposed to build a small airport for light aircraft to develop tourism in the subdivision and directly connect it with Uzbekistan without crossing Kyrgyzstan's border, as it was built in another isolated exclave - Sokh.

 Today there is no railway in Shohimardon.
 The closest railway station is located in Ferghana city.

 Two rivers and several streams flow through Shohimardon, but there is no major water transport, and no port or harbour.